htl-leo-prog-1/programming_fundamentals_cs/slides/src/chapter/0040-code-blocks.md

 * We <!-- .element: class="fragment" --> can repeat the execution of the block with a **loop**
   * There are multiple forms of loops, you will learn more about them soon
 * We <!-- .element: class="fragment" --> can assign a name to a code blocks
-  * Named code blocks are called **functions**
+  * Named code blocks are called **methods**
-  * We can call functions wherever we need them in our code
+  * We can call methods wherever we need them in our code
-  * You will learn more about functions later in this course
+  * You will learn more about methods later in this course

 ## Tell me more!